High-speed rail developer hosts Chinese group to discuss Twin...

 High-speed rail developer hosts Chinese group to discuss Twin Cities-Rochester line

-A private rail developer is meeting this week with a Chinese delegation and Minnesota business leaders to drum up support for high-speed passenger trains from the Twin Cities to Rochester.
+A private rail developer will meet with a Chinese delegation and Minnesota business leaders to drum up support for high-speed passenger trains from the Twin Cities to Rochester.

 Minnesota-based North American High Speed Rail Group will share details about the “consortia” next week, Chief Strategy Officer Wendy Meadley said.